- Code Enforcement Cooperative Agreement Program

 When a development proposal occurs near wetlands, lakes, wildlife habitat or streams, an applicant may be asked to provide additional information with the permit application in order to enable the Permitting Department staff to better assess potential impacts the development might have on these critical areas.

-Refer to Permitting Department Customer Information Bulletin 21, Critical Areas Review (PDF*, 142KB), for detailed information including:
+Refer to the Critical Areas Designation Handout, for detailed information including:

 - What is the purpose of the critical area requirements?